thinesan29/BNTA_Capstone_GroupProject/README.md

   1. Clone project from GitHub (https://github.com/thinesan29/BNTA_Capstone_GroupProject)
         - In Terminal: `git clone https://github.com/thinesan29/BNTA_Capstone_GroupProject`
-  3. Install node modules:
+  2. Install node modules:
         -	In Terminal: `npm i` or `npm install`
+  3. Install React Icons.<br>
+        - In your terminal, perform the following command: `npm i react-icons`
+  4. Install React Slick.<br>
+        - In your terminal, perform the following command: `npm i react-slick`
+  5. Install React Bootstrap.<br>
+        - In your terminal, perform the following command: `npm i react-bootstrap`
-  4. Download and open VSCode
+  6. Download and open VSCode
-  5. Run React App:
+  7. Run React App:
         -	In Terminal: `npm start`
         -	App should open automatically on browser
         -	Otherwise check app is running by opening `http://localhost:3000` on your desktop browser